hackerone/observable-web/presentations/webdevcon/notes.md

     });
 });
 ```
-and that would complete our feature and the website is done.
+and that would complete our feature.

+### We're done
+let's get our code peer reviewed, do some refactoring, write some unit test, some functional test
+and ship it to production!
+and that feature is done!

+we'll never ever have to go back to that code again forever.
+I wish things were like that!

 ### Website is never done!
-But! a website is never done!
+But Wait! a website is never done!

-there's always going to be an extension to the feature. it could be an improvement to the user experience, or a business requirement change etc. so we have to go back to the code again.
+So, we launch this feature.
+A Simple one, but very useful to the users.

+The next i receive an email from one of my colleagues, it read,  "Love the new auto suggest feature you guys have launched.
+But it acts a bit wierd sometimes.
+Could you please fix it?"

+It's great that he likes the feature, but it acts a bit weird some times. hmm, that wasn't very informative.

+So, I thought before i get back to him asking for more information,
+let me check it manually once, just to make sure there's isn't anything obvious that we missed or the automated tests missed.
+i opened up my shiny new mac, tested across different browser it worked on all the browsers, even the old ones using VMs,
+but it was working fine

+So i emailed him back saying, i tested it on most browsers and couldn't find any issue,
+could you give me some more information on the issue? like what was happening, the browser version, some screenshots may be.

+That's enough information for us to get started.

 ### user on mobile
+we have an extended use case
-in this case, let's consider a user who is on the tube as the Londoners call it or a Metro as the rest of the world call it.
+a user who is on the tube as the Londoners call it or a Metro as the rest of the world call it.
+he's on mobile network connection,
 he's on his way to work,
-he's on mobile network connection,

-what does the environment look like for such a user,
+What should we consider for this use case?

 - network might be slow
 - network might be unstable, some network requests might fail
 - network cost
-- device might be slow
+- mobile phone  might be slow or low on memory

-We would want to cater for that user as well as they buy books, so let's improve our feature to accomodate this specific use case
+We would want to cater for that user as well, so let's improve our feature to accomodate this specific use case

 ### make it better
 how could we improve?